tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 At the end of the cycle, the protocol verifies whether real profit exists by comparing the vault’s ending value to its starting value.
 If profit exists, a performance fee is applied and the remaining surplus is settled to the user as LOOP.
 If no profit exists, the cycle closes with no rewards and no fees.

 LOOP may be redeemed immediately upon claim through the platform’s redemption mechanism, which is designed to maintain excess backing at all times.
-Protocol-owned liquidity and floor reinforcement mechanisms ensure that the redemption floor can only remain stable or rise over time.
+Protocol-owned liquidity and floor reinforcement mechanisms ensure that The protocol maintains a non-eroding redemption floor based solely on verified settlement outcomes and available backing.
+The redemption floor reflects completed accounting results and may remain unchanged for extended periods depending on execution performance and market conditions.

 YieldLoop does not custody user funds, does not guarantee returns, and does not recognize profit that cannot be verified.
 Its sole function is to execute strategies, verify outcomes, and settle results with precision.